SCOTUS strikes down citizenship law

 The section of the 1952 Nationality Act, she wrote, could not "withstand inspection under a Constitution that requires the government to respect the equal dignity and stature of its male and female citizens."

-But while the law "violates the equal protection principles," the court also said it is "not equipped" to grant the relief that Morales-Santana seeks -- striking down the law and grant him citizenship.
+But while the law "violates the equal-protection principles," the court also said it is "not equipped" to grant the relief that Morales-Santana seeks -- striking down the law and grant him citizenship.
 Congress would have to make that determination, Ginsburg wrote.

 Under the Immigration and Nationality act of 1952 as originally written, a child born outside of the United States to an unwed citizen father and a non-citizen mother has citizenship at birth only if the father was present in the United States for a period totaling at least 10 years, with at least five of those years occurring after the age of 14.
 But the statute has since been amended to decrease the time requirement for those born since November 14, 1986, to 5 years in the United States, at least two of which were after age of 14.
 A child born abroad to an unwed citizen mother has citizenship if the mother lived in the United States for at least one year at some point prior to the child's birth.